Flash-X/Flash-X-docs/docs/source/Particles.rst

 modules ().
 For more information on the format of particle data written to output files, see and .

-Particle data can also be written out to the file.
-The user should include a local copy of in their Simulation directory.
-The test problem supplies an example routine that is useful for writing individual particle trajectories to disk at every timestep.
+Particle data can also be written out to the ``flash.dat`` file.
+The user should include a local copy of ``IO/IO_writeIntegralQuantities`` in their Simulation directory.
+The ``Orbit`` test problem supplies an example ``IO_writeIntegralQuantities`` routine that is useful for writing individual particle trajectories to disk at every timestep.

-There is also a utility routine which can be used to dump particle output to a plain text file.
-An example of usage can be found in .
-Output from this routine can be read using the fidlr routine .
+There is also a utility routine ``Particles/Particles_dump`` which can be used to dump particle output to a plain text file.
+An example of usage can be found in ``Particles/Particles_unitTest``.
+Output from this routine can be read using the fidlr routine ``particles_dump.pro``.

 ..
 [1]
-   Even though it is possible to do so, see , one does not in general wish to let particles integration dictate the time step of the simulation.
+   Even though it is possible to do so, see ``Particles/Particles_computeDt``, one does not in general wish to let particles integration dictate the time step of the simulation.

 ..
 [2]
    They can be considered “predicted” positions and velocities.